Essential Tips for Successful Production Coordination

 Stage Necessities: Make sure each position on stage has stage towels, bottles of water, artists back up drinks, and cords are gaff tapped down.
 With weather conditions you may need stage fans for the artists or speaker.

 Backstage Area: Ensure there is a comfortable and organized backstage area for volunteers, crew, and artists.
 Stock with plenty of beverages, snacks, shower towels, and toiletries as needed.
 Be sure to constantly recheck items to replenish as needed.
+Empty the trash cans a few times throughout the event.
 A lot of venues I have been to fail to restock and a production coordinator is left scramming to find a runner to fulfill items last minute.

 Marketing Your Event